top of page

 In the year 2000, I worked as the showroom designer for Purple Pickett Furniture Company in Charlotte, North Carolina.
 I was responsible for the design and placement of all furniture and accessories in both Purple Pickett locations.
 I also decorated a high end night club through this company.

 I was young and wanted to explore living outside of the Carolinas.
 In 2002 I followed my paternal family roots and moved to Atlanta, Georgia.
 Generations of my family are from the Atlanta area and I always felt that I belonged there, too.
 I was grateful to land a job in customer service for a local flooring company, while I learned my way around the area.
-I took this opportunity to learn as much as I could about the flooring industry and how I could use this knowledge to be a better decorator.
+I took this opportunity to learn as much as I could about the flooring industry and how I could use this knowledge to be a better interior decorator/designer.

 About 8 months after moving, I met the love of my life, Jonathan.
-We immediately knew that we were soul-mates and married a year and a half later.
+We immediately knew that we were soulmates and married a year and a half later.
 Jonathan graduated from Auburn University.
 He has a strong business background and an entrepreneurial spirit.
 So naturally, he began to work on a business plan for me to have my own interior decorating company.

-Aveda's attention to excellence in products, culture, and education led me to study at their cosmetology school.
+Aveda's attention to excellence in products, company culture, and education led me to study at their cosmetology school.
 In order to be the best, I needed to learn from the best.
 I really enjoyed my time at Aveda Institute and even won student of the month while there.
 I always met my service and sales goals with excellence.
 I took every opportunity to learn as much as I could from the unique teaching styles and backgrounds of each instructor.
 I graduated from the Aveda Institute with a Master Cosmetology degree in 2010.
 I then passed my state board and officially became a master cosmetologist.

 I started The Funky Debutante in August of 2011 and I am growing more everyday.
 With time and experience, I have transitioned from decorating into design.
 I love problem solving and I love improving both the function and aesthetics of a space.
 I love collaborating with clients, architects, and contractors to create spaces that beautifully reflect the style and meet the unique needs of each client.